promsoc-arlon-be/JavaPoo/Jdbc/300-Restaurant/readme.md

 # How to

-* Create the DB
+* Create the DB with create-db.sh
-* Create the schema
+* Create the schema with restaurant.sql
 * Run the Restaurant Java class

 # Sample execution: